/əˈkʃeɪ ʃɹiˈvʌθ.sən/

 Also: அக்ஷய் ஶ்ரீவத்ஸன், अक्षय श्रीवत्सन, 𑌅𑌕𑍍𑌷𑌯𑍍 𑌶𑍍𑌰𑍀𑌵𑌤𑍍𑌸𑌨𑍍, and 𑀅𑀓𑁆𑀱𑀬𑁆 𑀰𑁆𑀭𑀻𑀯𑀢𑁆𑀲𑀦𑁆

-I’m currently co-teaching CS 45: Software Tools Every Programmer Should Know with Ayelet Drazen and Jonathan Kula.
-This is the second offering of the course; we previously also developed and taught the premiere offering in Winter 2023.
+I co-taught CS 45: Software Tools Every Programmer Should Know with Ayelet Drazen and Jonathan Kula in both Winter and Spring 2023.
 We designed this course to cover all the basic tools and concepts programmers (both software engineers and CS students) are required to know, but which never get taught in CS classes; it’s inspired by MIT’s Missing Semester course, but strives to go more in-depth and cover the conceptual background underlying the tools.
+Our two-quarter pilot run was successful enough that the course was later taught as CS 104: Introduction to Essential Software Systems and Tools.

 I did my M.S. and B.S. at Stanford, in 2022 and 2021 respectively.
 My undergraduate specialization was computer graphics, and my masters specialization was computer systems.
 Before that, I went to high school at Menlo School.